geraintluff/tv4/README.md

 ##### dropSchemas()

-Drop all known schema document uri's from the cache.
+Drop all known schema document URIs from the cache.

 ````
 tv4.dropSchemas();